 Conducting a business name search is essential when creating legal entities.
 The Secretary of State website offers a tool that allows users to check whether their desired name is available and will comply with state regulations, as well as see registered entities using that name.

-Selecting an effective business name is of utmost importance in order to achieve success.
-Not only must it comply with legal regulations and be memorable enough for your target audience, but conducting a search of business names beforehand will save time and hassle later on.
+Selecting a compelling business name is of utmost importance to achieve success.
+Not only must it comply with legal regulations and be memorable enough for your target audience, but searching for business names beforehand will save time and hassle later on.

 Before filing an LLC in North Carolina, conducting a name search is an essential step.
-The Secretary of State’s office provides a business name database which allows you to search businesses by their names and type of entity they operate as well as those which have filed for DBAs.
-Once you find a suitable name, be sure to register it prior to commencing operations.
+The Secretary of State’s office provides a business name database that allows you to search businesses by their names, the type of entity they operate, and those that have filed for DBAs.
+Once you find a suitable name, register it before commencing operations.

-Before choosing a business name, it is wise to run a trademark search through the Trademark Electronic Search System in order to avoid running into issues with the USPTO in the future.
-This can save time and headache.
+Before choosing a business name, it is wise to run a trademark search through the Trademark Electronic Search System to avoid running into issues with the USPTO in the future.
+This can save time and headaches.

 Once you have selected an appropriate business name, it’s a wise step to check whether it is available as a domain (website address).
 Tools like Namechk and GoDaddy offer tools for this purpose; should your preferred choice already exist as one, be creative when coming up with alternative names that work better for your company.